karenpayneoregon/karenpayneoregon/README.md

 My repositories: they are for teaching and sharing my knowledge.
 I seldomly present web solutions as this is what I do at work and honestly believe that new developers should focus on console and test projects.
 Will use Windows forms as a next level to console projects.

+As of September 2022 I've started writing about ASP.NET Core starting with Razor pages, next up Blazer

 ![assets/Title.png](./assets/mvp.png)